The default way of customizing environment is installing programs and packages using terminal, where you can become root by running

 sudo in your RUN commands.

-Even tough Custom environment cache is implemented using Docker images, it serves a different use case - the aim of the feature is to significantly speed up the start time of your project.
+Even though the Custom environment cache is implemented using Docker images, it doesn't primarily serve the reproducibility problem.
+The aim of the feature is to significantly speed up the start time of your projects.
 In other words, you should consider it to be only a cache at this point.

 Since Deepnote is still a fast evolving product, we might need to change the base image often and rebuild your caches to ship you the latest features and bugfixes.
 Hence, we do not recommend you to rely on the fact that the image will not be rebuilt at arbitrary times.
 If you require a specific version of a library, we recommend you to specify it in your RUN clause so you are not affected by rebuilds.

 FROM gcr.io/deepnote-200602/templates/deepnote# Your RUN commands (sudo apt-get install -y <package>)# Your RUN commands (pip install <package>)

 # Copy this to Dockerfile in environment tabFROM gcr.io/deepnote-200602/templates/deepnoteRUN pip install tensorflow==2.2.0